Part of Akorbi’s Linguistic History Series

-To understand the language, it is important to understand the history of the people who spoke it.
+To understand the Romanian language, it is important to understand the history of the people who spoke it.
 In the second century A.D., the Roman Emperor Trajan conquered the Dacian people in what would later become modern-day Romania.
 After Dacia was conquered, the Romans successfully colonized the area with settlers from all over Rome who intermarried and settled with the local population.

 Unlike many other territories near Dacia, the local population Romanized very quickly and accepted Roman culture as their own.
 Interestingly, historians are unsure of how or why this process occurred.
-In fact, most of the information regarding the development of Romanian remains a mystery, as there are no existing texts in Romanian before 1521.
+In fact, most of the information regarding the development of Romanian remains a mystery as there are no existing texts in Romanian before 1521.
 Regardless of how it happened, one of the results of this Romanization was the spread of Latin as the preferred language of the Roman Dacians.

 Despite the Romans only remaining in Dacia for 165 years, the influence of their culture had a lasting impact on the people of the area.
 However, it did not develop without influence.
 Between the seventh and ninth centuries, the Slavic population of Eastern Europe migrated to the Baltics.
-This migration brought the Slavic language in close contact with the Dacians, resulting in a mutual influence of both people.
+This migration brought the Slavic language in close contact with the Dacians, resulting in a mutual influence of both cultures.
 To this day, Romanian uses many Slavic words and pronunciations, differentiating it from the other Romance languages.

 Re-Latinization in the 1800s